Joynrui/computer-synchronization-file/study notes/program_language_foundation/Java API 进阶.md

         //create an array to open a buffer area byte[] buffer = new byte[1024];
         int lo;
-        while ((lo = fileInputStream.read(buffer)) != -1) {
+    	// it returns -1 to indicate that there is no more data to read. while ((lo = fileInputStream.read(buffer)) != -1) {
             fileOutputStream.write(buffer, 0, lo);
         }